You must apply for vehicle approval if you have:

 You can get a single vehicle or small number of vehicles approved through:

-- Mutual Recognition scheme if you’re importing a vehicle that’s been approved and registered in the EU
+- GB conversion IVA scheme if you’re importing a vehicle that’s been approved and registered in the EU

 You can no longer apply for a Pre-Registration Inspection (PRI).
 You must get your vehicle approved instead.

 Vehicle manufacturers or their authorised representative can also get vehicle type approval.
 This is approval for a type of vehicle, rather than each individual vehicle.

-From 1 January 2021, manufacturers or their representatives will need to apply for provisional GB type approval to sell or register vehicles in England, Scotland and Wales.
+There are several different vehicle type approval schemes.
+Manufacturers or their representatives must apply for provisional GB type approval to sell or register vehicles in England, Scotland and Wales.

-Contact the Driving and Vehicle Standards Agency (DVSA) if you need help with IVA or MSVA.
+Contact the Driver and Vehicle Standards Agency (DVSA) if you need help with IVA or MSVA.